-And I honestly believe-there used to be an expression that the Taliban have the time and we have the watches.
+I honestly believe-there used to be an expression that the Taliban have the time and we have the watches.
 I do not believe that is any longer the case.
-I think the Taliban are going to wake up at some point and they are going to realize this is not their father's Afghanistan National Security Forces, and they are going to be unable to influence the population in the way that they have done in the past.
+I think the Taliban are going to wake up at some point and they are going to realize this is not their father's ANSF, and they are going to be unable to influence the population in the way that they have done in the past.

 Senator KING.
 Let me change the subject for a minute.
 What is the situation on green on blue attacks?
 Has that declined?
 Do you feel that is under control?
-Does that indicate significant infiltration of the Afghan Security Forces?
+Does that indicate significant infiltration of the ASF?

-General DUNFORD.
-Senator, that is one of the most insidious risks to the force, and, as you know, in 2012, we had a significant challenge with insider attacks.
+General Dunford.
+Senator, that is one of the most insidious risks to the force, and in 2012, we had a significant challenge with insider attacks.
 As a result, we significantly improved our training.
 We added counterintelligence capability both in the coalition as well as inside the Afghan forces.
 We revised our tactics, techniques, and procedures, and we have a much more routine and effective dialogue with our Afghan partners to mitigate the risk of the insider attacks.

 I will not for a second be complacent.
 Indications are that we have made some progress just based on numbers.
-We have had three in 2013 during that same period of time.
-We had 20 last year in 2012.
+We have had 3 in 2013; during that same period of time, we had 20 last year in 2012.
 But of the issues that keep me awake at night and the ones that I want to stay focused on, the insider threat is absolutely one of those.

 It erodes trust between our coalition and our Afghan partners, and, more importantly, it erodes the will of the American people.

-And I recognize that.
+I recognize that.

 Senator KING.
-What is your analysis of the leadership of the force-of the Afghan force?
+What is your analysis of the leadership of the Afghan force?
 That is important.
 The quality and character of the leadership is a crucial element to any enterprise success.
-And you know these people, I presume, personally.
+You know these people, I presume, personally.
 Do you have confidence that these are strong and effective leaders?

 General Dunford.
 Senator, I would characterize the Afghan leadership as improving.
-There are a number of leaders, and we are fortunate right now that both the minister of defense and minister of interior have fallen into this category.
+There are a number of leaders, and we are fortunate right now that both the Minister of Defense and Minister of Interior have fallen into this category.
 There are a number of leaders who have vision, that have commitment, that have strong leadership, and are taking appropriate action.

 It is going to take time before we have the depth of leadership that we need to have across the forces, the consistency, the continuity of leadership.
 Where we see good leadership we see good units.
 Where we see deficient leadership, we have some challenges.
-And that is one of our areas, again, as we focus on quality over the the next couple of years, leadership development is really important, not only officers, but noncommissioned officers.
+That is one of our areas, again, as we focus on quality over the next couple of years, leadership development is really important, not only officers, but noncommissioned officers (NCO).

-As an example, we are currently short 10,000 noncommissioned officers in the Army and about 6,000 in the police.
-And addressing that deficiency and developing those leaders is a key part of what we need to do over the next couple of years to make sure that our progress is sustained.
+As an example, we are currently short 10,000 NCOs in the Army and about 6,000 in the police.
+Addressing that deficiency and developing those leaders is a key part of what we need to do over the next couple of years to make sure that our progress is sustained.

 Senator KING.
-Are we going to maintain after 2014 any role at all in training-in leadership and that kind of sort of professional development, if you will?
+Are we going to maintain after 2014 any role at all in training-in leadership and that kind of professional development, if you will?